 Something else to know about glass bowls is that any glass not manufactured within the U.S. does not have the same regulations and may potentially include additives that are not safe for food contact.

 - Ceramic bowls, like glass, can be easy to clean, but they’re also prone to chipping and breaking, leading to a potential injury.

 Also, this 2018 study out of Hartpury University in the UK showed that ceramic bowls actually supported the growth of quite a few different types of bacteria.
 The study’s authors suggest it might be due to an increased ability of the bacteria to produce and “hide behind” biofilm on the ceramic material.
 Additionally, the glaze used on some ceramic dishes may contain lead or other toxins which are not safe.
 Pet versions of ceramic dishes do not have to be certified as safe for food.

 - Plastic dog bowls are far and away the worst type of bowl in terms of risk for harboring bacteria and other infectious creepy crawlies, especially in a public environment.
 One of the main reasons for this is that most plastic bowls are easily scratched or otherwise damaged, leading to defects in the material that provide great places for these microbes to overgrow and even withstand the cleaning process.

 The Location of the Bowl

-Bowls in dog parks are likely a greater infection risk to your dog that a bowl that’s outside of your favorite pet-friendly shop, just because of the environment and the number of dogs likely to be drinking out of it.
-(And also because the shop owner is cleaning the bowl more often … hopefully!)
+Bowls in dog parks and along hiking paths are likely a greater infection risk to your dog than a bowl that’s outside of your favorite pet-friendly shop, just because of the environment, wild animals, and the number of dogs likely to be drinking out of it.
+And also because the shop owner is cleaning the bowl more often.
+Hopefully!